 Sue Meredith – Secretary

-Sue has 40 years’ experience working in Administrative roles in both private enterprise and Government agencies including the Supreme Court of WA, the CIB in WA, an Aboriginal Local Government office in an Aboriginal Community in the NT liaising with other Government agencies.
+Sue has 40 years’ experience working in Administrative roles in both private enterprise and Government agencies including the Supreme Court of WA, the CIB in WA, and in an Aboriginal Community in the NT liaising with other Government agencies.
 She held the position of Deputy Registrar of the Katherine Local Court for 10 years and also was the Registrar of the Katherine Local Court in an acting capacity.
-She has held Executive positions on School Councils, Sporting Clubs, the Caversham CWA, and a Board position at Valued Independent People (VIP ) – a provider of Post-School support options for people with Individualised Funding Packages.
+She has held Executive positions on School Councils, Sporting Clubs, the Caversham CWA, and a Board position at Valued Independent People (now Rocky Bay ) .
 Sue has held the State Secretary & Treasurers positions on the committee of the Angelman Syndrome Assn of WA since 2009.
-Sue is married and has an adult daughter, and a son in his 20’s who has Angelman Syndrome.
+Sue is married and has an adult daughter, and a son in his 30’s who has Angelman Syndrome.

 Kelvin May – Treasurer

 With a Masters of Business Administration (MBA) and a Bachelor of Business (B.Bus), and a 30 year background in banking, accounting and commercial management in the mining and resources sector, Kelvin is an experienced finance & commercial professional.
 He is a CPA and a certificated member of the Governance Institute of Australia.
 His specific areas of interest include corporate governance, financial modelling and business planning.
 He is currently the Treasurer of the ASA of WA and he has been a member since its establishment